 BOFORS: One of the most publicized scandals in Indian political history, the Bofors scandal marred the image Rajiv, like nothing else.
 The allegation was that the Swedish company, Bofors, paid Rs.
 64 Crore in kickbacks to prominent Indian politicians including Rajiv Gandhi so that they can win the bid for supplying 155 mm field howitzers to India.
 Whether he did the crime or not, handling such a matter of national security in such a non-transparent way once again showed his greenhorn attitude.

 Rajiv-Farooq Accord: By 1987, the Kashmir valley was a fairly peaceful one – much more peaceful than Punjab or Assam.
 Even the separatists were actively engaged in the elections.
 But, they were horribly disappointed in one of the worst Indian elections.
-Internationally it is agreed that the Congress rigged that elections to favor its ally – National Conference.
+Internationally it is agreed that the Congress rigged that election to favor its ally – National Conference.
 The people were so disappointed that it brought the rise of Mujahideen in the valley and marked the start of its terror phase.

 Bhopal Gas Tragedy: In almost every aspect, Rajiv’s rule was one of the most disastrous periods of India.
 He was the Prime Minister when Bhopal Gas tragedy (world’s worst industrial disaster) struck.
 Rajive let his friend Anderson of the Union Carbide off the hook, that claimed thousands of lives.

-Secular Legacy: A poor 60 year old Muslim woman Shah Bano went to the court seeking Rs.
+Secular Legacy: A poor 60-year-old Muslim woman Shah Bano went to the court seeking Rs.
 200/month from her husband, for supporting her 5 children after the lawyer husband deserted her, uttering Triple-Talaq.
 Both the High Court and Supreme Court ruled in the woman’s favor.
 However, Rajiv overruled the court with a new legislation and took away the basic rights of Muslim women in India to appease the conservative clergy.

 In another bid not to appear excessively pro-Muslim, Rajiv Gandhi allowed the activists of VHP to perform “Shilanyas” ceremony near the then disputed Babri Masjid.
 This triggered multiple communal incidents culminating in the bringing down of the Mosque during Narasimha Rao’s regime.